competencegroup/Tcg.Owin.Security.Demo/README.md

         }
     }
   ```
 * Configure ClientId and Secret in web.config.
+* Remove Tcg.DomainSecurity.Module.DomSecModule from web.config